amywtc/BB2490-RNASeq-Project/logbooks/amy.md

 4/3/2016

 We ran the remaining files today.
+After discussion, we came up the subsampling idea, that is